tshepang/blog/content/computing/most exciting software projects.rst

 * Rust__

-  A new programming language meant to replace C++: easier concurrency and good memory safety, while having comparable speed.
+  A new programming language meant to replace C++: memory safety and easier concurrency, while having comparable speed.
   The most optimistic ETA for the first stable release (1.0) is `March 2015`__.

 * Servo__